Corporate information Hyundai Motor Group Announces Future Roadmap for Software Defined Vehicles at Unlock the Software Age Global Forum

 “Hyundai Motor Group's data platform will not only be simply for driving.
 It will also play an important role in enhancing the convenience and diversity of the customer's mobility experience by engaging throughout the vehicle's entire life cycle,” said Eunsook Jin, Executive Vice President and Head of ICT Innovation Division of Hyundai Motor Group.
 “Going forward, we'll also help create a new mobility ecosystem, connecting cars with other mobility devices, based on data connectivity and scalability.”

-The Group’s data platform will focus on technology capable of identifying how data at each stage of the vehicle’s life cycle is generated, in addition to selectively collecting and analysing the necessary data to provide valuable services to customers.
-Data collated through the vehicle’s high-performance controller will be continuously processed and analysed with deep learning technology to ensure optimum speed and efficiency.
+The Group’s data platform will focus on technology capable of identifying how data at each stage of the vehicle’s life cycle is generated, in addition to selectively collecting and analyzing the necessary data to provide valuable services to customers.
+Data collated through the vehicle’s high-performance controller will be continuously processed and analyzed with deep learning technology to ensure optimum speed and efficiency.

 To this end, the Group is steadily strengthening its staffing and resource capabilities to enable it to create valuable information and services by quickly and stably processing large amounts of data.
 In addition to the tens of thousands of connected cars worldwide, data will be harvested from multiple additional sources, such as traffic signals, infrastructure, and satellite navigation mapping.
 In addition, the Group plans to contribute to the creation of a new mobility system by connecting various future mobility devices based on data connectivity and scalability.

-Combining hardware and software technologies will enable Hyundai Motor Group to improve and internalise mobility technology capabilities and reinforce the Group’s determination to take the lead in the future of mobility.
+Combining hardware and software technologies will enable Hyundai Motor Group to improve and internalize mobility technology capabilities and reinforce the Group’s determination to take the lead in the future of mobility.

 Future mobility and new challenges